Gabgrz/rust-server/README.md

 # rust-server
-A single-threaded web server written in Rust
+A single-threaded web server written in Rust.